Jiuhk/CinematicChoice/README.md

 ✨Vote Count:
 Elevating the momentum, the live vote count stands as a beacon of significance.
 It vividly portrays the journey of each film, illuminating how much attention it has received.
 Equally crucial, it reveals the number of votes required to propel this film to its coveted screening, empowering users with a tangible sense of impact before they cast their decisive votes.

-Join us in this cinematic odyssey, navigating unexplored narratives, charting creative territories, and illuminating the world of independent cinema.
+Join us in this cinematic odyssey!
 Welcome to Cinematic Choice, where each vote shapes the story of change, frame by frame!

+## 🔎 Team Members:
+👩🏻‍🎨 🧑🏻‍🌾
+Allow us to introduce the driving force behind CC: the dynamic duo of Carrie Shen and Jiu Kam.
+Hailing from the vibrant tech landscape of Hong Kong, we don't just craft code – we infuse aesthetics into app design and development.
+Our mission is audacious: pioneering an entirely novel app in an industry that seeks innovation with laser focus.
+By channeling our skills and passion, we're engineering a platform that speaks to the niche but impactful world of independent cinema.
+Our compass is set on amplifying the voices and stories often overlooked, championing the underrepresented and celebrating diversity.
+With unwavering determination, we're steadfastly working towards unveiling this transformative product before the year draws to a close.